-Among the drugs that isn’t as popular in the streets but definitely is a source of addiction to many users is the addiction to fentanyl.
+Among the drugs that is very popular in the streets now but and a huge source of addiction to many users is the addiction to fentanyl.
 So what is fentanyl and what makes it so addictive?
 Here’s what you need to know.

 What is Fentanyl?